A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Introduction

-.1in \underbar{\bf Techniques:} \ \ Our proofs build on analysis for the integration and separation of heterogenous particles in the context of programmable matter \cite{cannon2019local}.
-Although not formulated as segregation, their proofs show that when there are no urban sites, slight or no local homophily produces integration, whereas stronger homophily produces segregation.
-The proofs use mappings known as Peierls arguments to show that configurations not in the target sets are exponentially unlikely.

-Peierls arguments were developed in physics to prove the existence of phase transitions, such as the sudden change in magnetization in the two-dimensional Ising model \cite{griffiths1964peierls, griffiths1972peierls}, and have been applied in computer science to study slow mixing of Markov chains \cite{borgs1999torpid, randall2006slow}.
-The essential idea is to map the set not satisfying a target property to configurations that have exponentially larger probability at stationarity so that the inverse maps do not require significant information, thus proving that configurations outside of the target set must have small probability by evaluating ``energy\slash entropy'' balancing the probabilities and the number of preimages.
+Our proofs build on {\it Peierls arguments} from statistical physics for the integration and separation of heterogenous particles in the context of programmable matter \cite{cannon2019local}.
+The essential idea is to map the set of configurations not satisfying a target property to a set of configurations that have exponentially larger probability at stationarity, so that the inverse maps do not require significant information, thus proving that configurations outside of the target set must have small probability by evaluating ``energy\slash entropy'' balancing the probabilities and the number of preimages.
+However, the introduction of urban sites and wealth bias greatly complicates the proofs as we have to keep the same number of people for each pair of wealth level and race before and after the mapping $\nu = f(\sigma).$ In our setting, all four groups may deviate under the maps and it requires careful arguments to be able to restore the cardinalities of all the sets without losing too much information about the inverse map, which is significantly more challenging than earlier proofs that only considered race.